MihaelaVacarus/MS1-You-Plant-It/README.md

     - Hero image (except on Gallery page) has an appropriate size and displays correctly with no overlaps.
 - #### Home:
     - Text is of an appropriate size and nicely readable for both mobile and large devices.
-    - Images are displaying only on large and extra large screens, as predicted.
+    - Images are rearranged as planned on the different screen sizes.
     - Icons balance out the proportions between text and imagery.
 - #### Gallery:
     - The gallery is responsive on all devices and displays with all effects as expected.